 Structural damage has a range of causes.
 It is possible that the ground underneath the house shifting is causing an issue.
 Subsidence, fracking, ground heave, and even other building works nearby, can all cause damage over time.

-You have the right to claim compensation if your landlord fails to act, but you must be able to prove that you informed your landlord of the repair work, and that the landlord either refused to repair it, or did not repair it in a timely manner.
+When you rent a property to live in, you become the tenant.
+A tenant has rights regarding the property and should not live in any accommodation that falls below a certain standard of living.
+You may be eligible to claim compensation if your landlord fails to act, but you must be able to prove that you informed your landlord of the repair work, and that the landlord either refused to repair it, or did not repair it in a timely manner.

 If the landlord is refusing to act, you can then file a claim against them.
 The court can force your landlord to make the repairs.
 A housing disrepair solicitor can take things one step further on your behalf and seek the maximum amount of compensation for the inconvenience caused.